trackit/aws-workflow-video-on-demand/README.md

 #### Deployment

-You need to set as deployment bucket the name of the bucket created above, so Serverless can push content to this bucket for deployment.
+You need to set as deployment bucket the name of the bucket created above (`vod-workflow-serverless-dev`), so Serverless can push content to this bucket for deployment.
 Also, you can change the region you want to deploy this workflow.

 #### Distribution